saksham2001/saksham2001.github.io/_pages/about.md

 which are dropped during the flight from the mother ship and have to navigate autonomously to a target zone.
 The department is also responsible for building the Data Acquisition System and Autonomous Payload Drop System.

-My major research interests are in **application of Deep Learning and Robotics to Autonomous System**.
+My major research interests are in **application of Deep Learning and Robotics in Autonomous System**.